-Here are the instructions for a basic turtleneck and a few of the options noted.
-When you make a tiny sweater ornament, I hope you will come back and share your pictures with us.
+Here are the instructions for a basic turtleneck with options for crew neck, feather yarn, or feminine waistline noted.
+When you make a tiny sweater ornament, I hope you will come back and share your pictures with me.

 Row 1: Slip knot, chain 12, close with slip.

 Rows 2 & 3: ch 2, sc 11, close with slip.

 As shown on the striped sample, above, Rows 2 & 3 can be eliminated for a crew neck style.

 Row 4: ch 2 and sc in same hole.
 Two sc in each stitch all the way around.
 Close with a slip.